-Drive: \Remotel nstal l \Setup\Language\l images\l mageName
+Drive:\RemoteInstall\Setup\Language\Images\imageName

 Note: If you have multiple Operating System images to be supported in your environment, you must copy the DR directory to each OS image directory.
 For example, if you have machines with Windows XP Professional and Windows Server 2003 Standard editions installed, you should create two images on your RIS server, and copy the DR directory to both the image directories.